ouzdev/signalr-sample/README.md

-# SignalR Server with JWT Authentication and .NET 8 Minimal API
+# SignalR Sample With Server & Client

 This project comprises a SignalR Server utilizing .NET 8 Minimal API and incorporating JWT (JSON Web Token) authentication for security.